June 15, 2021

 As I told my ensemble, this level of artistry requires personal responsibility.
 Each musician plays a vital role in setting the tone for excellence.
 When others join our ensemble or witness our performance, they should expect not just a high level of technical achievement but also a deep understanding of the music’s meaning.
 In the days leading up to our concert, I encouraged my ensemble to reflect on their program notes and the message they aim to deliver.
 As artists, our job is to ensure that when people leave the concert hall, their conversations extend beyond "they sounded good" to include the impact and meaning of the performance.

 So, I ask you: as musicians, educators, or anyone striving for excellence in your field, how do you move beyond "how it goes" to "what it means"?
 How do you ensure that your work leaves a lasting impression and connects deeply with others?
+I’m grateful for the work of my ensemble and excited to continue this journey toward understanding and excellence together. #shapingphrases

 April 26, 2024